Avnsx/fansly-downloader/README.md

    - [Windows exclusive executable version](https://github.com/Avnsx/fansly-downloader/releases/latest) - "*Fansly_Downloader.exe*"
    - [Python code version](https://github.com/Avnsx/fansly-downloader/edit/main/README.md#python-version-requirements) - "*fansly_downloader.py*"

-   of Fansly Downloader and extract the files from the zip folder
+   and extract the files from the zip folder.

 2. Ensure that you have recently logged into your Fansly account and accessed the Fansly website using one of the following web browsers: **Chrome, Firefox, Microsoft Edge, Brave, Opera, or Opera GX** on the operating systems **Windows 10/11, macOS or Linux**.